Information

 – Fruit flies

-Small test tube with fruit flies, it is best to keep these in the freezer, then they will stay good for at least 3-4 weeks.
+Small test tube with fruit flies, it is best to store these in the freezer, then they will stay good for at least 3-4 weeks.

 – Moving supplies